Android for Banana Pi

 Connect via network (TCP/IP):

-Find the board's IP address (check router DHCP list or use HDMI display to view Settings > About > Status).
-Enable ADB over network from Android settings (Developer Options > ADB over network), then:
+Find the board's IP address by checking the router DHCP list or, if you have HDMI connected, open Settings > About > Status on the device.
+Turn on ADB over network from Android settings under Developer Options > ADB over network, then:

 adb connect 192.168.1.50:5555